oroinc/phpstan-rules/README.md

      ```

 ## Static code analysis - Configuration
+Trusted Data is organized per bundle, each separate config file is placed in `conf.d` directory.
+All of them are merged in `trusted_data.neon` with help of `includes`
-If a variable, a property or a method are considered safe after a detailed manual analysis, they may be added to `trusted_data.neon`.
+If a variable, a property or a method are considered safe after a detailed manual analysis, they may be added to Trusted Data.
 Such items will be marked as safe during further checks and skipped.

-Available `trusted_data.neon` configuration sections are:
+Available Trusted Data configuration sections are:
  - `variables` - whitelist of safe variables.
 Format `class.method.variable: true`
  - `properties` - whitelist of safe properties.
 Format `class.method.property: true`
  - `safe_methods` - whitelist of safe class methods.
 Format `class.method: true`